Layso/CSE102-Homeworks/README.md

 Contains one function which checks the validness of a king's move.

-This homework edited at 05.07.2016 due to an error on isBishopMovable() function.
+This homework edited on 05.07.2016 due to an error on isBishopMovable() function.